seraogianluca/GIAR/README.md

 # GIAR
-A service which interacts with a Document Database for the workgroup second task of the Large-Scale and Multi-Structured Databases course of the Artificial Intelligence and Data Engineering Master Degree at University of Pisa.
+A service for the workgroup tasks of the Large-Scale and Multi-Structured Databases course of the Artificial Intelligence and Data Engineering Master Degree at University of Pisa.

 ## Project documentation